apenella/go-ansible/README.md

 ###### ExecutorEnvVarSetter interface

-The `ExecutorEnvVarSetter` interface extends de [Executor](#executor-interface) interface with the capability of setting environment variables for the command execution.
-The `DefaultExecute` struct implements this interface.
+The `ExecutorEnvVarSetter` interface extends the [Executor](#executor-interface) interface with the capability of setting environment variables for the command execution.
+The [DefaultExecute](#defaultexecute-struct) struct implements this interface.
 Below is the definition of the `ExecutorEnvVarSetter` interface:

 ```go
 type ExecutorEnvVarSetter interface {